Catholicism, Catholic, Traditional Catholicism, Catholic Church

 As are all flowers, the month of May is dedicated to the Blessed Virgin Mary, whom we more formally celebrate as Queen of Heaven on the last day of this month.
 Early in May, a statue of the Virgin at church is crowned with a wreath of roses, and roses are laid at her feet.
 Little girls and boys dress up in their best, often in blue or in their First Communion clothes; one child carries the crown on a cushion to the statue and another child is chosen to crown the statue.
 The selection process varies -- sometimes a boy is chosen to bear the wreath, but always a girl is chosen to crown the statue (usually the oldest girl).
 The flowers remain throughout the month.
 Hymns are sung, too, and especially favored is the Victorian "Bring Flowers of the Rarest" (lyrics and melody here).

-Catholics honor Mary at home, too, crowning the true May Queen's statue with flowers at their family altars, and leaving roses (especially red and/or white ones) at her feet, for the entire month of May.
+Catholics honor Mary at home, too, crowning the true May Queen's statue with flowers at their family altars, and leaving roses (especially red and/or white ones) or other flowers at her feet, for the entire month of May.
 If you don't have a statue of Our Lady, you can place flowers around a picture of her.
 1 To accompany the crowning, most any Marian devotion would serve well (e.g., the Rosary, the Little Crown of the Blessed Virgin, the Litany of Loreto, etc.)

 A communal element of May 1 celebrations -- "maying" -- is the Maypole -- the erection of a very tall wooden pole from which hang flowers and, often, great colored ribbons.
 If ribbons are present, they are taken in hand by dancers who dance around the pole such that the ribbons become wrapped around it.
 Sometimes the Maypole will be painted in various colors important to the area in which it is raised, or carved with symbols of local industry (for an interesting tale of the fate of an historical Maypole in the United States, see Nathaniel Hawthorne's short story "The May-pole of Merry Mount" (pdf, 8 pages).